shivam0307/Face-Recognition--Attendance-System/README.md

 # Face-Recognition-Attendance-System
-Application of Deep Neural Networks ( CNN Based dlib and OpenCV modules ) in recognizing Faces with high accuracy and marking Attendance.
+This Project is an Application of Deep Neural Networks ( CNN Based dlib and OpenCV modules ) in recognizing Faces with high accuracy and marking Attendance.
+We will explore all the important concepts required for this projects and use those concepts to execute our System.

-Have you noticed that Facebook has developed an uncanny ability to recognize your friends in your photographs?
+But before that...Have you noticed that Facebook has developed an uncanny ability to recognize your friends in your photographs?
 In the old days, Facebook used to make you to tag your friends in photos by clicking on them and typing in their name.
 Now as soon as you upload a photo, Facebook tags everyone for you like magic:
 This technology is called face recognition.
 Facebook’s algorithms are able to recognize your friends’ faces after they have been tagged only a few times.

 This technology is called face recognition.
 Facebook’s algorithms are able to recognize your friends’ faces after they have been tagged only a few times.
 It’s pretty amazing technology — Facebook can recognize faces with 98% accuracy which is pretty much as good as humans can do!